chris-blay/AndroidNougatEasterEgg/README.md

   in your local Android SDK installation.
 - This project is configured to look for your Android SDK installation at `/opt/android-sdk` but it's easy enough to change that to wherever you like.
-  Just modify the two references in `workspace/WORKSPACE`.
+  Just modify the one reference in `workspace/WORKSPACE`.
 - Go to `workspace` and run `bazel build :AndroidNougatEasterEgg`.

 ## How to hack